synle/restapi-typescript-decorators/README.md

 #### Notes
-- For post method and post JSON body of `appplication/json`, the request will stringify and properly saves it into the body
+- For POST method and POST JSON body of `appplication/json`, the request will stringify and properly saves it into the body

 ### How to contribute?